Clinton Waterfowl Report -

 Clinton contains miles of creeks, rivers and oxbows on the wildlife area; each of which has unique conditions and frequently hold waterfowl when weather and/or hunting pressure pushes them from marsh pools.

-Expected hunting success Poor
+Expected hunting success Fair

 Comments